- Relocation Services

 Welcome to your new home!
 Your first night will often feel strange so make sure you locate your first night box so you can get takeaway or even cook yourself.

 Take time to familiarize yourself with your new neighborhood.
 When you arrive in a new area, take your personal safety seriously.
 For example, do your exploring during the day.

 On a more practical note, you will also need to get all your utilities connected, register for a local doctor, dentist, arrange for a bank account (if not already organized) and get yourself set up correctly.
 Speak to your international mover at the early stages as you can often get this set up in advance.

 If you have moved with Sterling Lexicon and would like any local advice on places to help you settle-in, or you need additional support for the practical things such as utilities, local expat club introductions, schools, or anything else.
 Simply contact your Sterling Lexicon Move Consultant.

-If you need to talk to someone about starting the process, speak to our visa team.
-The first 30 mins are free and will help you understand or reconfirm what you need.
+If you need to talk to someone about starting the visa process, speak to our visa team.

 We have been moving classic cars and motorcycles to America from Germany since 1990.
 Speak to us today about a quote for importing your classic vehicle to the USA.